thor314/pazk/README.md

 - Sigma protocols, including Pedersen commitments
 - Fiat Shamir applied to the above sigma protocols
 - a Zero knowledge circuit via masking polynomials
-- several Polynomial commmitments from hardness of discrete log
+- several Polynomial commitments from hardness of discrete log
 - a naive bulletproof implementation
-- KZG univariate polynomial commitments from pairings and a trusted setup, and extensions to multilineear polynomails
+- KZG univariate polynomial commitments from pairings and a trusted setup, and extensions to multilinear polynomials
-- The transparant Dory scheme
+- The transparent Dory scheme
 - Hydrax
 - GGPR13
 - Groth16
 - Plonk, and modifications